SHAFQATSHAH/filestorage_RESTAPIs/README.md

 * Swagger 2
 * jUnit

-### Features:-
-* Perform CRUD operations on all types of files.
-* Upto 1 GB file size is supported.
-* File versioning is maintained when updating files.
-* Swagger is used to document and execute REST APIs.

 ### Prerequisites:-
 1) Docker, Maven and Java should be installed on environment to build this project.